samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

 The following top level configuration items are required:

-- `numHistoryShards` - required - The number of history shards to create when initializing the cluster. **Warning**: This value is immutable and will be ignored after the first run.
+- `numHistoryShards` - *required* - the number of history shards to create when initializing the cluster.
+  - **Warning**: This value is immutable and will be ignored after the first run.
 Please ensure you set this value appropriately high enough to scale with the worst case peak load for this cluster.
-- `defaultStore` - required - The name of the DataStore definition that should be used by the Temporal server
+- `defaultStore` - *required* - the name of the DataStore definition that should be used by the Temporal server
-- `visiblityStore` - required - The name of the DataStore definition that should be used by the Temporal visibility server
+- `visiblityStore` - *required* - the name of the DataStore definition that should be used by the Temporal visibility server
-- `datastores` - required - contains named DataStore definitions to be referenced.
+- `datastores` - *required* - contains named DataStore definitions to be referenced.
   - Each definition is defined with a heading declaring a name (ie: `default:` and `visibility:` above), which contains a DataStore definition.
   - DataStore definions must be either `cassandra` or `sql`.